colbyfayock/launchtime-workshop-gatsby/lessons/01 - A Little Overview About Maps/INSTRUCTIONS.md

-# Lesson 01
+# Lesson 01 - A Little Overview About Maps

-* Install dependencies
+Background...

+## Objectives
+* Learn about mapping technologies like Leaflet
+* Prepare project by installing Leaflet

+## Exercise

+## Extra Credit